To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Reputation Of Shelter Dogs

-For many shelter dogs, what people consider as “bad behavior” is obtained through living in the rescue facility.
+For many shelter dogs, what people consider “bad behavior” is obtained through living in the rescue facility.
 We want to be clear and say that this is no one’s fault.
 These dogs are living in a high-stress environment, all alone.

-Many of them were in loving homes and then found themselves in a shelter where they are surrounded by many dogs, strangers, new sights and sounds and less than comfortable living quarters.
+Many of them were in loving homes and then found themselves in a shelter where they are surrounded by many dogs, strangers, new sights and sounds, and less than comfortable living quarters.
 Stress manifests itself in the dog becoming anxious and possibly even destructive.
 Again, this is no one’s fault.

 In fact, foster dogs can live more comfortably and learn to trust and love humans even if they’ve experienced abuse in their lifetime.
 These dogs can live in a less stressful environment and learn how to behave in a home, which can help get them adopted sooner.